3.1 Generating Topologies

 The ordered pair $(X,\tau)$ (or just $X$ if $\tau$ is understood) is a topological space and elements of $\tau$ are open sets.

 The elements of a topological space are points and $X$ is the underlying set of the topological space $(X,\tau)$.
-If $\tau\suf \tau'$ are topologies on $X$ then $\tau$ is courser than $\tau'$ and $\tau'$ is finer than $\tau$.
+If $\tau\suf \tau'$ are topologies on $X$ then $\tau$ is coarser than $\tau'$ and $\tau'$ is finer than $\tau$.

 Definition 3.1.2 (Closed Set).label Let $(X,\tau)$ be a topological space, then $A\suf X$ is closed if $A^{c}\in\tau$.
+We say $A\suf X$ is clopen if $A$ is open and closed.

 Definition 3.1.3 (Seperation Axioms).label Let $(X,\tau)$ be a topological space, then we have the following separation axioms which $X$ might satisfy